 When your potential customers are interacting with that salesman, what are they finding?
 An outdated website is like sending your salesman to a meeting in a tank-top and shorts.
-And just like you would expect a client to judge their credibility based on how they dress, 75% of users admit to making judgements about a company’s credibility based on their website design.
-Furthermore, a website that does not cater to your users needs and react to their interactions is like a salesman with a canned elevator speech who doesn’t take questions or comments.
+And just like you would expect a client to judge their credibility based on how they dress, 75% of users admit to making judgments about a company’s credibility based on their website design.
+Furthermore, a website that does not cater to your user's needs and react to their interactions is like a salesman with a canned elevator speech who doesn’t take questions or comments.
 That is why innovative companies like Hubspot are including Smart Content and Contextual Marketing into their CMS platform to make this more accessible to marketers today.

 It can be overwhelming, we know.